What is TOGAF?

 TOGAF, or ‘The Open Group Architectural Framework’, is an award-winning enterprise architecture framework.
 It offers a set of rules and best practices for how companies can better define the current ‘architecture’ of their organizational structure, how it needs to evolve, and how the transformation from A to B can take place as quickly and cost-effectively as possible.

-The framework itself offers guidance on how an organization can create, interpret, analyze and make use of different elements within a single strategy.
-Alongside clearly defined EA terminology, this enables simple communication between departments and a sizable reduction in the likelihood of wasteful errors.
+The framework offers guidance on how an organization can create, interpret, analyze and use different elements within a single strategy.
+Alongside clearly defined EA terminology, this enables simple communication between departments and reduces the likelihood of wasteful errors.

 How, then, has a single set of guidelines become so popular?
 After all, some of the world’s most powerful and profitable organizations use TOGAF architecture governance and EA practices.
 Meanwhile, certified professionals can often enjoy far better salaries and career opportunities than their peers.

 The first reason is simply a matter of scale and complexity.
-Enterprise architects need to maintain a clear vision of exactly what their organizations are progressing towards.
+Enterprise architects must maintain a clear vision of what their organizations are progressing towards.
 At the same time, they must keep in mind the needs and capabilities of different departments in relation to the overall enterprise.
 This is a lot to organize, even for a seasoned professional!
 Pushing forward without a well-established planning framework risks severe delays and wasted resources.
-Worse yet, it will likely produce an end result that fails to satisfy expectations or requirements.
+Worse yet, it will likely produce a result that fails to satisfy expectations or requirements.
 In the corporate world, a single mistake can cost thousands!

 TOGAF offers a solution by helping businesses to establish clear ROIs, solid lines of communication, and enough shared perspective to tie everything together in successful enterprise transformation initiatives.